nathandickinson32/nathandickinson32.github.io/README.md

 # About Me

 I'm a passionate web developer with a keen interest in creating engaging and interactive web applications.
-My journey in web development began [mention your starting point or motivation].
-Over the years, I've honed my skills in front-end technologies, with a particular focus on Vue.js, and I'm always eager to learn and experiment with new technologies.
+My journey in web development began not that long ago.
+Over the last year, I've honed my skills in front-end technologies, with a particular focus on Vue.js, and I'm always eager to learn and experiment with new technologies.

 # Mobile Responsive Design